Blvcksam/Simple-Devops-Project/Build and Deploy on Tomcat Server/Readme.md

 # Objective

-The objective of this project is to establish a robust CI/CD pipeline using GitHub, Jenkins, Maven, and Tomcat.
+The objective of this project is to establish a CI/CD pipeline using GitHub, Jenkins, Maven, and Tomcat.
 The process involves the following steps:

 ## 1. Jenkins Setup
 Begin by setting up Jenkins to serve as the central hub for our CI/CD pipeline.